 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God's will is--his good, pleasing and perfect will."

 Good news!
 God's Word tells us we can change.
-The key to listing change is to change your thoughts.
+The key to lasting change is to change your thoughts.
 Thankfully our conscious minds have the ability to make choices.

 2 Corinthians 10:5 tells us:

 "Wow.
 I have a lot of thoughts!
 Do you mean that I am supposed to be conscious of every. single. thought?"

 That was my question for the Lord.
 And He whispered, "pay attention to your thoughts."
 It seemed overwhelming at first, but I realized that I could easily identify my emotions.
 So when I felt guilt, fear, condemnation, or frustration I immediately explored what thoughts were causing that unwanted emotion.
 I began to shift my thoughts to Jesus and what He did for me.
 Instead of just letting my mind roam freely and randomly over absolutely anything, I became selective and started using what I called my "Bridge of Choice."
-By using the bridge of choice and intentionally choosing a new thought, I realized that my feelings were impacted, followed by my actions.
+By using the bridge of choice and intentionally choosing my different thought, I realized that my feelings were impacted, followed by my actions.
 And that began to give me new results.

 Here is my illustration of the way I learned to be transformed by the renewing of my mind.
 I started sharing it with leaders I was coaching, and they began to experience transformation, as well.